Lettuce vs. Cabbage. Which one is a healthier vegetable?

 Cabbage Soup Diet

-Overall soup consumption has been associated with a lower dietary energy density and a better diet quality in adults (6).
-However cabbage soup is an extreme form of a soup diet, and after the initial weight loss, the weight may be regained quickly.
+Overall, soup consumption has been associated with a lower dietary energy density and a better diet quality in adults (6).
+However, the cabbage soup diet is an extreme form of diet that ideally is not often recommended, and after the initial weight loss, the weight may be regained quickly.
+Also, restrictive diets have been shown to create a bad relationship with foods that will negatively impact food behavior (7).

 Cabbage and lettuce are both rich in certain macronutrients and phytochemicals that give these vegetables various beneficial properties.